Thursday, June 2, 2016

 Anna and the Swallow Man by Gavriel Savit

 The novel begins at the start of World War II in 1939.
-Poland was invaded months earlier and operation Sonderaktion Krakau, targeting Krakow's intellectuals and academics is underway.
+Poland was invaded by Nazi Germany months earlier and operation Sonderaktion Krakau, targeting Krakow's intellectuals and academics is now underway.

-On November 6th, 1939, seven year old Anna Lania's father is summoned to a meeting of all the professors of the Jagiellonian University to discuss the direction of the Polish academy under the direction of the German occupiers.
+On November 6th, 1939, seven-year-old Anna Lania's father is summoned to a meeting of all the professors of the Jagiellonian University to discuss the direction of the Polish academy under the direction of the German occupiers.
 Professor Lania is an linguistics professor at the university.
-As a result, he spends a great deal of time speaking to Anna in many different languages.
+As a result, he often speaks to Anna in many different languages.
 By the age of seven she has learned to speak German Russian, French, English as well as a bit of Yiddish, Ukrainian, Armenian and Carpathian Romany.

-Anna has been left alone before by her father before and if he's to be away for a lengthy period, in the company of an adult.
+Anna has been left alone before by her father before and if he's to be away for a lengthy period, she is placed in the company of an adult.
 This time she is left with Herr Doktor Fuchsmann around eleven o'clock in the morning.
-By the time it came to close the pharmacy, Anna's father still had not returned.
-What Anna does not know is that her father, like other Polish intellectuals will be taken away to a prison in Krakow, then to various internment camps in Poland and finally to the Sachenhausen concentration camp in Germany where he will die.
+By the closing time at the pharmacy, Anna's father still had not returned.
+What Anna does not know is that her father, like other Polish intellectuals, will be taken away to a prison in Krakow, then to various internment camps in Poland and finally to the Sachenhausen concentration camp in Germany where he will die.

 As they travel around Poland, the Swallow Man begins to teach Anna how to survive.
 First he teaches her practical lessons like "People are dangerous.
 And the more people there are in one place, the more dangerous the place becomes." and that "Human beings are the best hope in the world of other human beings to survive."
 He also begins to teach Anna a new language which he calls "Road".
 In "Road there's more than one way to say everything...It's very simple to translate something into Road, but it's very difficult to translate anything back."
 An example of the language of Road is the Swallow Man's descriptions of the German and Russian soldiers they meet in their travels.
 He tells Anna that the soldiers look like young men but in reality the Germans are Wolves who are part of a cruel pack while the Russians are Bears who are solitary but proud.
 Both are determined to harm people.
 The Swallow Man also teaches Anna how to survive in the forest. "...the Swallow Man knew well which roots were good to eat, which berries were safe, what fruits yielded a good nut or seed, which leaves left a sweet taste in the mouth and which a bitter..."